 Helen bought diesel for her company car with an engine capacity of 1650cc, travelling 300 miles for work.

-300 miles at an advisory rate of 11p per mile means the employer will reimburse Helen £33 for business miles.
+300 miles at an advisory rate of 12p per mile means the employer will reimburse Helen £36 for business miles.

 Whether you’re on the road every day or just make the occasional business trip, it pays to keep track of your mileage – you’ll reduce your tax bill and end up with more money in your pocket.

 The good news is that this just got a whole lot easier.
-All limited companies using Crunch Accounting can now use Tripcatcher to accurately record and monitor their business mileage – at no extra cost.
+Crunch Pro and Premium clients can use Tripcatcher to accurately record and monitor their business mileage – at no extra cost.
 By integrating directly with your Crunch account, Tripcatcher does all the hard work for you.